 Cashier's Office, LSB 1st Floor, (808) 675-3718

 Tuition and class fees are due seven days prior to the first day of classes each semester.
-(See the current Academic Calendar under Registrars for deadline dates.)
+(See the current Academic Calendar for dates.)
 Students who fail to pay tuition by this day will not be able to add or drop classes and will jeopardize their eligibility to enroll in current and subsequent semesters.

 Any prior unpaid student account charges must be cleared before a new registration may be completed.
 Tuition and fees payment must be tendered in U.S. dollars.

 Students who decide not to return should contact the Registrar's Office to drop all classes.
 Discontinuance must be completed prior to the first day of classes to avoid a withdrawal fee.
 Tuition will be charged from the first day of classes to the date the discontinuance office receives the official discontinuance notification at the percentage rate listed under the Refund Schedule that follows on the next page.
 Those who do not drop their classes will retain them on their records and will be charged tuition.
 Once students register for classes, they are officially enrolled and committed to attend.

 Students may add or drop classes online through the first four days of school.
 Students cannot drop all their classes on the Web if they decide not to attend.
 Instead, they must file for discontinuance.
 Students who anticipate receiving financial aid will be held responsible to pay tuition charges by the deadline date whether financial aid is available or not.
 Questions regarding tuition and fee assessment should be addressed to the BYUH Financial Services Office (Administration Building).
 The university reserves the right to change tuition and fees without notice.

 The charge for noncredit courses or for auditing courses is the same as for credit courses.
 Full-time status (for tuition assessment) for all undergraduate students is registration for 12 or more credit hours per semester.